Law School Disability Accommodation Policy

 Students requesting accommodation must provide appropriate documentation of: (1) a disability, which is a physical or mental impairment that substantially limits one or more major life activities; and (2) a need for accommodation, by virtue of the specific functional limitations of the disability, to have equal access to educational opportunities.
-The School of Law intends that these procedures will facilitate an interactive process of dialogue and timely exchange of information between the student and the Associate Dean for Administration and Student Affairs.
+The School of Law intends that these procedures will facilitate an interactive process of dialogue and timely exchange of information between the student and the Title IX Coordinator and Director of Disability Resources.

 It is the responsibility of a student with a physical or mental disability who may require any type of accommodation to make the accommodation request in a timely manner.
-In order to allow sufficient time for the eligibility and accommodation decision process and to make arrangements for appropriate accommodations, a matriculated student should contact the Associate Dean for Administration and Student Affairs [hereinafter "Associate Dean"], Washington and Lee University School of Law, Sydney Lewis Hall 508B, Lexington, Virginia 24450, (540) 458-8528, and submit the documents required for consideration of disability accommodations during the first month of the academic term.
+In order to allow sufficient time for the eligibility and accommodation decision process and to make arrangements for appropriate accommodations, a matriculated student should contact the Title IX Coordinator and Director of Disability Resources [hereinafter "Director"], Washington and Lee University, Elrod Commons 212, Lexington, Virginia 24450, (540) 458-4055, and submit the documents required for consideration of disability accommodations during the first month of the academic term.
 Requests submitted after the first month of the academic term, or requests submitted with incomplete documentation (including insufficient testing data), could result in a delay of consideration and action on the request until the following academic term.
-The student will need to complete a "Request for Accommodation of Disability" form, obtain a copy of the most recent medical or cognitive testing documentation, and schedule an interview with the Associate Dean.
+The student will need to complete a "Request for Accommodation of Disability" form, obtain a copy of the most recent medical or cognitive testing documentation, and schedule an interview with the Director.

 Summer Consideration of Requests for First-Year and Transfer Students